mapio/hg-sap/README.md

 	a83aa5aaacab Squashed from 4417615f6ecb to 6b4fa3685130
 	f258fed5de13 Version 0

+## Exercising Mercurial

+As a side tool, developed in order to test `hg-sap`, in `test/functions` you can find a set of shell functions to exercise Mercurial in a randomized way.

+That is to say, you have a function to:

+- `add` a file (with random name and contaning random text),
+- `remove` a file (at random),
+- `edit` a file (adding, or deleting lines at random, containing random text),
+- `rename` a file (choosen at random, in another with a random name),
+- `work` that performs a random numer of the previous actions (choosen at random).

+All functions operate on a repository named after the `$REPOSITORY` environment variable.
+For example, you can run it as:

+	$ export REPOSITORY=a_test_repo
+	$ . ./test/functions
+	$ add
+	add file 'file-L9B.txt'
+	$ add
+	add file 'file-JUI.txt'
+	$ edit
+	edit file 'file-JUI.txt'
+	$ edit
+	edit file 'file-JUI.txt'
+	$ edit
+	edit file 'file-L9B.txt'
+	$ delete
+	delete file 'file-L9B.txt'
+	$ rename
+	rename file 'file-JUI.txt' to 'file-YGC.txt'
+	$ hg -R $REPOSITORY log -r 0:tip --template '{rev} {desc}\n' 0 add file 'file-L9B.txt'
+	1 add file 'file-JUI.txt'
+	2 edit file 'file-JUI.txt'
+	3 edit file 'file-JUI.txt'
+	4 edit file 'file-L9B.txt'
+	5 delete file 'file-L9B.txt'
+	6 rename file 'file-JUI.txt' to 'file-YGC.txt'

+Such file is used in the `test/randomized` test.

 ## Warning

 The tool is at a very **alpha stage** and will not check that all the